Heating, Ventilation and Air-Conditioning Systems, Part of Indoor Air Quality Design Tools for Schools

 Volume Monitoring and Control

-Supplying acceptable quantities of outdoor air to occupied spaces is a critical component of good indoor air quality.
+Supplying acceptable quantities of outdoor air to occupied spaces is a critical component of good IAQ.
 Yet nearly all school ventilation systems cannot indicate whether outdoor air is even being supplied to the school, much less gauge the quantity of that air.
 Virtually all existing school ventilation systems rely upon a fixed damper to regulate the amount of outdoor air.

 Yet wind, stack effect, unbalanced supply and return fans and constantly changing variable air volume (VAV) systems can cause significant under- or over-ventilation, which can affect IAQ and energy costs.
 Combinations of these effects can even cause the intake system to actually exhaust air.